jlan84/cross-validation-assignment/individual.md

 ### Exercise:

-1. Create a new linear regression model and fit it using the dataset.
+1. Create a new linear regression model using scikit-learn and fit it using the dataset.
 2. Compute the RMSE on the training data.
 3. Examine the coefficients return from your model.
 Maybe make a plot of these.
 4. Split your data into a training and test set (hold-out set) and compute the fit on only the training data.
 Test the RMSE of your results on the test data.